cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpactivatestandby.md

 psql <dbname> -c 'ANALYZE;'
 ```

-After you activate the standby coordinator as the primary coordinator, the Greenplum Database system no longer has a standby coordinator configured.
+After you activate the standby coordinator as the primary coordinator, the Cloudberry Database system no longer has a standby coordinator configured.
 You might want to specify another host to be the new standby with the [gpinitstandby](/docs/db-utilities/db-util-gpinitstandby.md) utility.

 ## Options